ai-learning-space/sql-expert/Databases and Tables/Views.md

-# Views

 # Views 🖼️

 Well-designed applications often provide a public interface that hides implementation details, allowing for design changes without impacting end users.
 When designing your *database*, you can achieve a similar outcome by concealing tables and granting access to data exclusively through a set of *views*.

-# What is a View? **🤔**
+# What is a View? 🤔

 <aside>
-📖

-**View** — is a database object that represents the result of a query executed against the database, defined using a `SELECT` statement at the time the view is accessed.
+📖 **View** — is a database object that represents the result of a query executed against the database, defined using a `SELECT` statement at the time the view is accessed.

 </aside>

 *Views* are sometimes referred to as *"virtual tables"* because they appear to users as tables

 <aside>
-💡

-Views don’t store data themselves.
+💡 Views don’t store data themselves.
 They retrieve data from other tables when are used

 </aside>

 If the data in the underlying table changes, the user receives updated information when accessing the view that utilizes that table.

 <aside>
-💡

-Views don’t cache the results of queries
+💡 Views don’t cache the results of queries

 </aside>

-# View Syntax **⚙️**
+# View Syntax ⚙️

 A *view* is created by using the following syntax: